-While I did not have the slightest trepidation about taking this case or the expert opinions I expressed, it was certainly an odd experience to be back on the defense side for the first time in over six years.
-Regrettably, from an experience standpoint, the case settled before I had the opportunity to be deposed.
-It would have been a particularly educational experience, because the legal malpractice lawyer who would have deposed me is a skilled and well prepared lawyer, who would have been effective in challenging my opinions.
-Taking a different role in a case certainly does change your perspective, and I think helps you think more creatively about your cases.
+While I did not have the slightest trepidation about taking this case or the expert opinions I expressed, it was an odd experience to be back on the defense side for the first time in over six years.
+Regrettably, from an experience standpoint, the case settled before they deposed me.
+It would have been an educational experience because the legal malpractice lawyer who would have deposed me is a skilled and well-prepared lawyer, who would have been effective in challenging my opinions.
+Taking a unique role in a case changes your perspective, and I think helps you think more creatively about your cases.
 (Similarly, I have been a law professor for over 10 years.
-It would be interesting to be a student again after all of the exams I have graded over the years.
+It would interest to be a student again after all the exams I have graded over the years.
 I think being a professor would make me a better student.)

 Believe me, I am all in favor of plaintiffs’ personal injury lawyers suing other personal injury lawyers when one of us has breached the standard of care.
 The whole idea of lawyers “sticking together” is both absurd and wrong.
-Our lawyers handle legal malpractice cases where the underlying case is a catastrophic personal injury case.
-But I also think there is an obligation to be willing to come forward and testify on behalf of a fellow personal injury lawyer if you believe the lawyer has not breached the standard of care and committed legal malpractice.
+Our lawyers handle legal malpractice cases that involved a catastrophic personal injury case.
+But I also think there is an obligation to come forward and testify on behalf of a fellow personal injury lawyer if you believe the lawyer has not breached the standard of care and committed legal malpractice.